 The June-July 1961 edition of the railroad’s employee magazine, The SP Bulletin, featured a two-page article on the move, including photographs of the new yard being filled on Day One (May 16, 1961) and Tracy yardmaster Elroy Pope controlling operations from his perch in the new tower overlooking the rails, which covered (then and now) the territory from the Eleventh Street overpass all the way to Banta Road.

 Tracy has three roads named Schulte Road.
-You know — if you come into town off 580 at Patterson Pass Road, then drive past the big Costco and Safeway warehouses, that’s Schulte Road, which ends at Lammers Road.
+You know — if you come into town off 580 at Patterson Pass Road, then drive past the big Costco and Safeway warehouses, you are on Schulte Road, which dead-ends at Lammers Road.

 But if you turn right onto Lammers, just before the train tracks you can make a left turn onto … Schulte Road.

 If you drive to the end of that version of Schulte Road, which bottoms out at Corral Hollow Road, you can hook a quick, awkward and sometimes dangerous U-turn around the tracks, then drive a couple of blocks to the next signal light which is, of course … Schulte Road.
 Why wouldn’t it be?